 - Unknown environments

 - Other pets/animals

 These triggers stem from the unknown.
 Your dog isn’t used to hearing fireworks — the noise makes them anxious.
-Your cat isn’t used to being around children — your nephew makes them feel anxious.
+Your cat isn’t used to being around children — they might make your pets feel anxious.

 The traditional way of selling your home is sort of the perfect storm for pet anxiety — virtually every trigger from the above list is something your furry friend will encounter.
 The same can’t be said when selling your home to Offerpad.
 Obviously, whether we’re talking pets or people, life is full of unknowns — there’s no way to prevent anxiety from happening altogether, but there’s plenty of things you can do to handle it when things bubble up.

 - Simply put, Offerpad provides a better solution to selling your home with pets.
 We operate around your schedule and let you choose your own closing date — there’s no need to disrupt your pets and their routines.
 You’ll spend less time away from home while completing the transaction — important documents can be signed online, saving you loads of time.
 Selling to Offerpad also puts an end to open houses — no more strangers filing into your personal space, forcing your pets out of the home or confined to a crate.
 Moving locally?
-Offerpad even provides a free move up to 50-miles, giving you and that friend with a truck one less thing to worry about in the course of your move.
+Offerpad even provides a free move, giving you and that friend with a truck one less thing to worry about in the course of your move.
 That’s just the beginning as far as seller benefits

 - Want to help your pet adjust to their new environment?
 If you already have access to your next home, leave a piece of clothing behind and bring it back to your pet — the scent will help them slowly acclimate.
 If you don’t already have a new place locked down, we can help; Offerpad also streamlines the home buying process, allowing consumers to buy directly from us.
 Download our Instant Access mobile app, check out our available homes online, or call us to discuss your options.
 We’re always here to help!